rp42dev/MS-4-Django-Full-Stack-Project/README.md

  "Link to GitHub docs"
 <br>Detailed guides to get Started with Amazon can be found [Here](https://docs.mongodb.com/)

-### **Deploying on Heroku Pages**
+## **Deploying on Heroku Pages**
 - After Cloning the repository now you are able to deploy on Heroku pages
 - Before deployment Make sure to:
-    - pip freeze > requirements.txt | Create requirements.txt file in the same project directory
+    1. pip freeze > requirements.txt | Create requirements.txt file in the same project directory
    Make sure your manage.py file is connected to your mysql database Use this command to backup your current database and load it into a db.json file:
-- python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
+    1. python3 manage.py dumpdata --exclude auth.permission --exclude contenttypes > db.json
     | Connect your manage.py file to your postgres database
--  python3 manage.py loaddata db.json | Then use this command to load your data from the db.json file into postgres:
+    1.  python3 manage.py loaddata db.json | Then use this command to load your data from the db.json file into postgres:
-- pip3 install dj_database_url | Install environment variable to configure your Django application.
+    1. pip3 install dj_database_url | Install environment variable to configure your Django application.

-- pip3 install psycopg2-binary | Install PostgreSQL database adapter for the Python programming language
+    1. pip3 install psycopg2-binary | Install PostgreSQL database adapter for the Python programming language
-- python3 manage.py loaddata categories and products | load fixtures after migrate performed
+    1. python3 manage.py loaddata categories and products | load fixtures after migrate performed
-- pip install gunicorn | Python Web Server Gateway Interface HTTP server.
+    1. pip install gunicorn | Python Web Server Gateway Interface HTTP server.
-- Add to a  Procfile -> web: gunicorn butique_ado.wsgi:application
+    1. Add to a  Procfile -> web: gunicorn butique_ado.wsgi:application
-- heroku login -i | run the heroku login  CLI command.
+    1. heroku login -i | run the heroku login  CLI command.
-- heroku config:set DISABLE_COLLECTSTATIC=1 --app (APP NAME) | Disable static file collection.
+    1. heroku config:set DISABLE_COLLECTSTATIC=1 --app (APP NAME) | Disable static file collection.
-- heroku git:remote -a (APP NAME)
+    1. heroku git:remote -a (APP NAME)
-- git push heroku main
+    1. git push heroku main
-Norw you can add app to automaticly oush updates from git.
+Now you can add app to automaticly oush updates from git.
-- Log-Into [Heroku](https://id.heroku.com/login) "Link to Heroku login page" or [create an account](https://signup.heroku.com/login) "Link to Heroku create account page".
+1. Log-Into [Heroku](https://id.heroku.com/login) "Link to Heroku login page" or [create an account](https://signup.heroku.com/login) "Link to Heroku create account page".
-- Once logged in, Find and select "Deploy" tab
+1. Once logged in, Find and select "Deploy" tab
-- After selecting "Deploy" tab find and Select Deployment method "GitHub"
+1. After selecting "Deploy" tab find and Select Deployment method "GitHub"
-- Now find and Select Connect to GitHub repository and select repository to connect to
+1. Now find and Select Connect to GitHub repository and select repository to connect to
-- Now locate and select option and enable "Automattic Deploys"
+1. Now locate and select option and enable "Automattic Deploys"
-- You can now select "Deploy Branch"
+1. You can now select "Deploy Branch"
-- After you have deployed, go on top of the page and locate settings tab and select it
+1. After you have deployed, go on top of the page and locate settings tab and select it
-- Select within settings page "Reveal Config Vars and add following
+1. Select within settings page "Reveal Config Vars and add following

 | Config|	Vars |
 | -- | -- |